Sferratore/BookCatalogue/README.md

 # Fundamentals
 The "Fundamentals" folder contains exercises which revolve around topics of OOP and basic Java programming.

-_HelloWorld_ : Write a program that prints "Hello World!" to the console.
+**_HelloWorld_** : Write a program that prints "Hello World!" to the console.

-_CharSubstitution_ : Write a program that replaces "ss" with "s" and "i" with "ii" in "Mississipi".
+**_CharSubstitution_** : Write a program that replaces "ss" with "s" and "i" with "ii" in "Mississipi".

-_RandomPrice_ : Print a random price between 10$ and 19.99$.
+**_RandomPrice_** : Print a random price between 10$ and 19.99$.
 Use the "Random" class.

-_VideogameExercise_ : VideogameExercise is an exercise which simulates the interaction of a user and an admin with a videogame system.
-TO COMPLETE
+**_VideogameExercise_** : VideogameExercise is an exercise which simulates the interaction of a user and an admin with a videogame system. **TO COMPLETE**

 # Java Spring
 The "Spring" folder contains exercises which revolve around the Java Spring Boot framework.
 The starting point of project directory tree is generated using: https://start.spring.io/ .

-*_HelloWorld_* : Write a program using Spring which returns "Hello, world!" when a GET call is done on "/hello".
+**_HelloWorld_** : Write a program using Spring which returns "Hello, world!" when a GET call is done on "/hello".
 Generate the project with Spring Initializr adding as dependencies "Spring Boot DevTools" and "Spring Web".
-To see the result of the program, after executing it with *mvn spring-boot:run*
+To see the result of the program, after executing it with _mvn spring-boot:run_, call on your browser for _localhost:8081/hello_.